koskath/arete2/course_content/ML/md_files/Lecture14/lecture_14_slide_35_xai.md

 # Slide 35 of Lecture 14 contains information about the XAI.

-• Advantages:
-• Operationalize AI with trust and confidence
-• Better optimization.
-• Manage regulatory, compliance, risk and other requirements.
-• Considerations for XAI:
-• Fairness and debiasing
-• Model drift mitigation: Alert when models deviate from intended outcomes.
-• Model risk management: Quantify and mitigate model risk.
-Understand what happened when deviations persist.
-• Lifecycle automation: Build, run and manage models as part of integrated data and AI services.
-Explain model dependencies.
-• Deployment
-• Issue: Risk of over-simplifying and/or misrepresenting complicated systems.
+Explainable AI offers operational trust, improved optimization, and support for regulatory or compliance obligations, but it must be designed with fairness, debiasing, and drift detection in mind so stakeholders are alerted when models diverge from intended results.
+Effective XAI also includes model risk management, lifecycle automation that clarifies dependencies across data and services, and deployment practices that avoid oversimplifying or misrepresenting complex systems.